Otic Tumors

 Rarely, squamous cell carcinoma originates in the middle ear.
 The persistent otorrhea of chronic otitis media may be a predisposing factor.
 Resection of the temporal bone and postoperative radiation therapy are necessary.

 Nonchromaffin paragangliomas (chemodectomas) arise in the temporal bone from glomus bodies in the jugular bulb (glomus jugulare tumors) or the medial wall of the middle ear (glomus tympanicum tumors).
 They appear as a pulsatile red mass in the middle ear.
 The first symptom often is tinnitus that is synchronous with the pulse.
 Hearing loss develops, followed by vertigo.
 Cranial nerve palsies of the 9th, 10th, or 11th nerve may accompany glomus jugulare tumors that extend through the jugular foramen.
-Excision is the treatment of choice, and radiation is used for nonsurgical candidates.
+Excision is the treatment of choice.
+Radiation therapy is used for patients who are not candidates for surgery.

 Benign otic tumors